Does exercise provide relief to facet syndrome patients?

 The type of facet syndrome exercises recommended will be based on your overall health and the level of degeneration present in the affected facet joints.
 This treatment may seem counterintuitive, especially if your pain is particularly intense.
-However, performing a variety of low-impact exercises such as swimming, water walking, stretching or yoga may be able to provide a number of pain-relieving benefits.
+However, performing a variety of low-impact exercises such as swimming, water walking, stretching and yoga may provide a number of pain-relieving benefits.

 Benefits of facet syndrome exercises

-Exercise may provide you with helpful health benefits, including:
+Exercise may provide you with a number of helpful health benefits, including:

 - Eased pain